 Who Is the Competition for the Rega Planar 1 Turntable?

-The $599.99 Pro-Ject Debut Carbon Evo is an extremely tight competitor for the Planar 1.
+The $599.99 Pro-Ject Debut Carbon Evo (buy at Amazon) is an extremely tight competitor for the Planar 1.
 The Carbin Evo offers RCA outputs with separate grounding (the Planar 1 utilizes a ground through the left channel cable), a heavy steel platter, and built-in electronic speed control (no more changing pulleys when switching from 33-1/3 to 45).
 It does lack some of the proprietary technologies and upgraded materials built into the Rega Planar 1, though.

 Final Thoughts on the Rega Planar 1 Turntable…